crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 it takes the most CPU time in the sample program; testing the counter is the slowest line executed in every loop.

-This short but significant comparison time makes it highly probably if you repeat the exercise, your thread dump will be on the same exact line.
+This short but significant comparison CPU time means if you repeat the exercise, your thread dump will (almost certainly) be on the same exact line.

 ```java